MidnightDreamerX17/skill20/Rules.md

 Short Strikes: Dexterity + Melee Fighting.
 Do damage as if from an unarmed strike.

+### Dual-Wielding (and more)

+Dual-Wielding gives a bonus of +1 to attack accuracy.
+The dual-wielder also chooses which weapon is used for accuracy, and which one is used for damage.
+Any special parrying bonuses from both weapons are applied.

+Triple-Wielding gives a bonus of +2 to attack accuracy, while Quadruple-Wielding gives a bonus of +3.

 ## Status Definitions

 **Blinded** - The character cannot see.
 The character takes a -2 penalty to Armor Class, loses the Dexterity bonus to AC (if any), moves at half speed, and takes a -4 penalty on most Strength-based and Dexterity-based skill checks.
 All checks and activities that rely on vision (such as reading and visual searching checks) automatically fail.
 The character has a penalty of -10 to attack accuracy as well.